tinegachris/course_zephyr_rtos_rpi_4b/docs/chapter_02_introduction_to_zephyr/lab.md

 Hello World! qemu_x86
 ```

-**Note on Versioning:** The version number `v4.2.99` indicates a development version of Zephyr.
-A `.99` patch level is often used for builds from the main development branch rather than a stable release.
+**Note on Versioning:** The output shows the Zephyr kernel version (e.g., `v4.2.99`), which is different from the SDK version (0.17.4).
+A `.99` patch level indicates a development build, which is common when working with the latest Zephyr source code.

 If you see this output, your development environment is working correctly!